coatyio/coaty-examples/hello-world/js/README.md

 ## Installation

-This example comes bundled with the Coaty framework but it can be build and run independently.
-The example has its own npm package definition and a simple build environment based on npm scripts.
+This example has its own npm package definition and a simple build environment based on npm scripts.

 You can either install all prerequisites of the example locally on your target machine as described next or use a dockerized version of the example